The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ## Ten Chi Jin (TCJ) Usage

 There are currently two pretty commonly used TCJ variations and one relatively rare TCJ variation that we use at the high end.
-The two common ones are Fuma>Raiton>Suiton (TCJ Suiton) and Fuma>Katon>Doton (TCJ Doton).
+The two common ones are Fuma > Raiton > Suiton (TCJ Suiton) and Fuma > Katon > Doton (TCJ Doton).
 They are basically the highest single target damage variation and the highest AoE damage variation.
 TCJ Suiton is the highest single target with TCJ Doton being the highest AoE.
 TCJ will always be used inside of Trick Attack because of its high natural potency and need to use Suiton inside of trick for Meisui.

-* TCJ Suiton: Fuma (500)+Raiton (800)+Suiton (600)+Bhava (300) = 2200 potency
+* TCJ Suiton: Fuma (500) + Raiton (800) + Suiton (600)+Bhava (300) = 2200 potency.
-* TCJ Doton: Fuma (500)+Katon (500)+Doton (900) = 1900 potency single target, 3300 potency two target.
+* TCJ Doton: Fuma (500) + Katon (500) + Doton (900) = 1900 potency single target, 3300 potency two target.

-The only other variation that is seen sometimes is Fuma>Katon>Suiton.
+The only other variation that is seen sometimes is Fuma > Katon > Suiton.
 This is mostly used if the two targets will die very soon so Doton doesn't get full ticks, or if the bosses will be moving out of the Doton.

 ## Multi-Target Rotation